Do I need Docker running?

 Can I filter out certain log lines?

---exclude to skip lines entirely and --mute to save matching lines to a separate .muted.log file.Can I save logs to files?
+--exclude to skip lines matching a regex pattern.
+Use --mute to hide matching containers from terminal output while still writing them to log files.Can I save logs to files?

 Can I save logs to files?